Freifunk-Rhein-Sieg/ffrsk-site/README.md

 # fflo-site
-# site.conf for Lohmar Domain
+# site.conf for Multidomain
+# currently for testing only
 # for v2023.x - based gluon
 # openwrt